+Afghan national women’s footballers among 100 evacuated from Kabul by Fifa

-FIFA evacuates 100 refugees from Kabul including women football players
+Fifa evacuates 100 refugees from Afghanistan including national women’s football players and coaches

-‘This has been a long negotiation since August’ says source close to operation
+Exclusive: ‘This has been a long negotiation since August’ says source close to operation

-At least 20 national women’s footballers are among 100 refugees evacuated by FIFA from Afghanistan, The Independent understands.
+At least 20 women footballers are among 100 refugees evacuated by Fifa from Afghanistan, The Independent understands.

-The group of mainly women and girls left Kabul on Thursday on a flight bound for Doha.
+The group of mainly women and girls, including some who play for the national team, left Kabul on Thursday on a flight bound for Doha.

-FIFA was helped with the rescue plan by the Qatari government, which worked closely with them to secure the escape.
+Fifa was helped with the rescue plan by the Qatari government, which worked closely with them to secure the journey.

 A source close to the operation said: “The group has now landed in Doha and are pleased to be safe.